 That means most recruiting departments are sitting on a goldmine of potential candidates in their ATS but without a way to quickly, easily, and accurately access their resumes for open reqs.

-Enter the next generation of ATS resume screening: talent rediscovery.
+Enter the next generation of resume screening: rediscovering talent already in your ATS.

-To help you understand how talent rediscovery works, we created this guide on how talent rediscovery can increase your recruiting efficiency while reducing your spend by leveraging a candidate source right under your nose: your own ATS.
+To help you understand how talent rediscovery works, we created this guide on how it can increase your recruiting efficiency while reducing your spend by leveraging the candidates already in your ATS.

 Talent rediscovery is the ability to automatically screen candidates who applied for a previous role at your company and match them to a current open req using your ATS resume database.

-Talent rediscovery software is a new generation of recruiting technology that fall under the umbrella of AI for recruiting.
+Rediscovery software is a new generation of technology that fall under the umbrella of AI for recruiting.

-Unlike “dumb” ATS technology, this type of intelligent software uses AI to automatically find previous applicants in your ATS that are good matches for your current open positions.
+This type of AI-powered software automatically find previous applicants in your ATS that are good matches for your current open positions.